This page describes the audit logs created by Cloud Source Repositories as part of Cloud Audit Logs.

 To keep audit logs for a longer period of time or to use more powerful search capabilities, you can export copies of your audit logs to Cloud Storage, BigQuery, or Pub/Sub.
 Using Pub/Sub, you can export to other applications, other repositories, and to third parties.

-To manage your audit logs across an entire organization, you can create aggregated export sinks that can export logs from any or all projects in the organization.
+To manage your audit logs across an entire organization, you can create aggregated sinks that can export logs from any or all projects in the organization.

 - If your enabled Data Access logs are pushing your projects over their logs allotments, you can export and exclude the Data Access logs from Logging.
 For details, see Excluding Logs.

-Stackdriver Logging does not charge you for audit logs that are enabled by default, including all Admin Activity logs.
+Cloud Logging does not charge you for audit logs that are enabled by default, including all Admin Activity logs.

-Stackdriver Logging charges you for Data Access logs that you explicitly request.
+Cloud Logging charges you for Data Access logs that you explicitly request.